martinsenecal/Martin-Software-Portfolio/README.md

 ![](Media/demo2.gif)

 ## Overview of the Admin Tools
-- Going into more detail the different tools an admin can have.
+- Going into more detail on the different tools an admin can have.
 ![](Media/demo3.gif)

 ## Overview of the Blog Features